Erms Valley Railway

-The Erms Valley Railway (German: Ermstalbahn, originally written as Ermsthalbahn) is a single-track branch line in the German state of Baden-Württemberg.
+The Erms Valley Railway (German: Ermstalbahn, originally written as Ermsthalbahn) is a single-track electrified branch line in the German state of Baden-Württemberg.
 It links Metzingen, where it branches off from the Plochingen–Tübingen railway with Bad Urach (called Urach until July 1983) on the northern edge of the Swabian Jura (Schwäbische Alb).
 For its entire length, the branch line follows the Erms river and it is now operated by the Erms-Neckar-Bahn Eisenbahninfrastruktur AG (ENAG).